 One objection anti-adjusters make is "if you let the player adjust the difficulty, they'll just lower it whenever they get to a hard part, and you'll kill the game's challenge".
 First of all, this idea is completely contradicted by any experience with competitive gamers in real life.
 Just how many people have beaten their favorite games with adjustable difficulty on the hardest setting even though they died dozens of times doing it and at some points got very frustrated?
 You're talking to a gamer who's done not only that but house ruled games to make them harder than they could go.
 Turns out, we competitive gamers have a basic understanding of ourselves and we know that challenge is the crux of our enjoyment.

-There are only two cases where I have lowered the difficulty during a playthrough intended to provide challenge: either when the game's difficulty is unfair, in which case this is a good thing because I'm getting out of something I'm not enjoying, or when I realize that I have the difficulty set to a level that is genuinely too high for me - again a good thing (although I can't actually think of any times I've done this).
+There are only two cases where I have lowered the difficulty during a playthrough intended to provide challenge: either when the game's difficulty is unfair, in which case this is a good thing because I'm getting out of something I'm not enjoying, or when I realize that I have the difficulty set genuinely too high for me - again a good thing (although I can't actually think of any times I've done this).
 I have never lowered the difficulty in a way that deprived me of a fun experience.

-Another system popular in RPGs is allowing the player to level-grind.
-This is asinine too.
+Another solution popular in RPGs is allowing the player to level-grind.
 Everyone agrees that grinding is no fun, so why would you suggest forcing the weaker players - who are usually the same ones who don't want to be challenged in the first place - to do it instead of just allowing them to change the settings?
 Worse, in the case of a competitive-minded gamer who genuinely needs to level grind, they have no way of knowing when they should stop.
 Odds are they end up either needing to go grind some more after another long session of losses at the boss or making the fight too easy and wishing they hadn't.